System Design Space

 Interview Questions

-Each PUT creates a new version with a unique version_id.
-Metadata stores version history.
-DELETE creates a delete marker.
+Each PUT writes a new version with a unique version_id, while DELETE writes a delete marker instead of immediately removing historical bytes.

 Related chapters